davidmeredith/devsGuidebook/devGuidebook.md

 # Dave's Dev Guidebook

 Hi there.
 This is my attempt at writing a developer guidebook 📖.
-I originally did this for the STFC Hartree Centre but now I maintain an updated version here.
+I originally did this for the STFC Hartree Centre where I still work as the Research Software Engineering Group leader.
 Feel free to raise issues if you disagree with anything, its just my opinion which is subject to change - I believe that strong opinions should be loosely held.
-There is nothing truly original here, but what I do hope to add is a balanced and informed opinion based on many years hard won experience.
+There is nothing truly original here, but what I do hope to add is a balanced and informed opinion based on many years of hard won experience.
 Many of the published practices out there I agree with and have personally encountered or applied on projects, others I'm not so sure about.
 Happy reading.
 DaveM

 Last Updated 03/02/25.
 Enjoy.